rust-lang/compiler-team/content/procedures/form-new-working-group.md

-Working groups are the basic way that the compiler team tracks what is going on. **If you are doing some sort of task that the compiler team will want to track over time, then it makes sense to form a working group**, even if you don't plan to be getting a more people involved.
+Working groups are the basic way that the compiler team tracks what is going on. **If you are doing some sort of task that the compiler team will want to track over time, then it makes sense to form a working group**, even if you don't plan to be getting more people involved.

 **The compiler team regularly checks in on the progress for each active working group.** So every working group should always have at least one